Are you an American or other non-EU citizen looking for a way to live and work in the EU, but cannot get a residence or work permit?

 The following countries are technically non-EU countries, however they all have bilateral agreements with the EU that allow their citizens the right of movement, residence and employment in the EU member states.

-Iceland – Icelandic Nationality Act, How to get Icelandic citizenship, FAQ citizenship with Iceland (new link), Dual citizenship with Iceland.
+Iceland – Icelandic Nationality Act, How to get Icelandic citizenship, FAQ citizenship with Iceland, Dual citizenship with Iceland.
 Is Icelandic citizenship for sale? – Old links left in place as evidence of plagiarism: Residence Citizenship of Iceland, How to apply for citizenship with Iceland

-Switzerland - Swiss citizenship by naturalization/residency (new link), Acquiring Swiss citizenship after marriage (new link), FAQ: Becoming a Swiss citizen (new link) and Swiss citizenship overview
+Switzerland - Swiss citizenship by naturalization/residency, Acquiring Swiss citizenship after marriage, FAQ: Becoming a Swiss citizen and Swiss citizenship overview

 * All questions should be directed at the respective consulate or embassy in your homeland, where personnel are authorized to dispense official advice and accept citizenship applications.